Guide

 4. Data Privacy and Security

-Although the Basic Act does not introduce new personal data provisions, it references compliance with existing Korean laws such as the Personal Information Protection Act (PIPA).
-Organizations are encouraged to adopt privacy-by-design principles, ensuring data minimization, lawful processing, and secure handling of sensitive information.
+The Basic Act references compliance with existing Korean laws such as the Personal Information Protection Act (PIPA).

 Enforcement and Penalties